-Alaskan Malamutes do not cope well when left alone and should not be left alone for more than 3-4 hours at a time.
-Undesirable behavioral and mental problems can occur after being left alone too often for too long.
+Malamutes do not cope well alone.
+In general, they should not be left alone for more than 3-4 hours at a time.
+Being left alone negatively affects malamutes both mentally and behaviorally.

 Everything will be explained in further detail below: